-- 2.-Prior to the City/Town Engineer issuing an Approval to Operate (ATO) and release from the AgencyCity of Prescott, the developer shall deliver to the City a signed Approval of Construction (AOC) from ADEQ or the local delegated authority. - C. Yavapai County Environmental Services Department (YCESD) - Agency: A1.
-Before civil infrastructure construction permits are issued, the developer shall submit to the City Engineer an Approval to Construct (ATC) from ADEQ through the YCESD delegation. - 2.
-Prior to the City Engineer issuing an Approval to Operate (ATO) and release from the City of Prescott, the developer shall deliver to the City a signed Approval of Construction (AOC) from ADEQ through the YCESD delegation. - D. Agency Approval (-City of Prescott, Town of Prescott Valley, or Town of Chino Valley) (COP) - 1.-Issuance of an Approval to Construct by YCEDS YCESD or ADEQ does not constitute an approval of plans and reports by the Agency.City of Prescott.
-No construction shall commence prior to the AgencyCity of Prescott City Engineer issuing a permit. - 1.
-2.-An as-built plan submittal is required prior to receiving an "Approval to Operate and Release from the Agency.
+- C. Yavapai County Environmental Services Department (YCESD) - 1.
+Before civil infrastructure construction permits are issued, the developer shall submit to the City/Town Engineer an Approval to Construct (ATC) from ADEQ through their delegate. - 2.
+Prior to the City/Town Engineer issuing an Approval to Operate (ATO) and release from the Agency, the developer shall deliver to the Agency: A signed Approval of Construction (AOC) from ADEQ through the YCESD delegation. - D. Agency Approval (City of Prescott, Town of Prescott Valley, or Town of Chino Valley) - 1.
+Issuance of an Approval to Construct by YCEDS or ADEQ does not constitute an approval of plans and reports by the Agency.
+No construction shall commence prior to the Agency issuing a permit. - 2.
+An as-built plan submittal is required prior to receiving an Approval to Operate and Release from the Agency.
 As-built submittals shall be in accordance with Article 10.

-In the COP, a Contractor/Developer may need to energize water mains or set a water meter for fire, life or safety purposes, prior to the COP's final acceptance of the sitework.
+3. In the COP, a Contractor/Developer may need to energize water mains or set a water meter for fire, life or safety purposes, prior to the COP's final acceptance of the sitework.
 In these cases, the COP, at its discretion, may offer an Extension Agreement.
 The Extension Agreement affords the Contractor/Developer an additional three (3) month period to complete the sitework and provide the COP with required documentation.
-During this time, the Contractor/Developer must make every effort to complete from the work and provide the documentation for final acceptance of the site.
+During this time, the Contractor/Developer must make every effort to complete the work and provide the documentation for final acceptance of the site.
 If the work is not completed to the COP's satisfaction by the end of the agreement, the COP, at its discretion, may shut off water and remove the water meter.
-When ADEQ Water and Sewer approvals are required, Extension Agreements shall not be issued until ADEQ approvals have been received and accepted by the COPCity of Prescott.
+When ADEQ Water and Sewer approvals are required, Extension Agreements shall not be issued until ADEQ approvals have been received and accepted by the COP.